 Manufactured Home Installer Licensing Board, Laws and Regulations

 A compilation of the Indiana Code and Indiana Administrative Code 2012 Edition.

 Details and specifications must be incorporated into plans certified by an Indiana registered professional engineer or architect and submitted to the Environmental Public Health Division for review.

 Natural Gas Service to Mobile Homes

-Indiana State Department of Health Rule 410 IAC 6-6-10 requires all components of a gas supply to a mobile home be protected by proper location or other means of support.
+Indiana Department of Health Rule 410 IAC 6-6-10 requires all components of a gas supply to a mobile home to be protected by proper location or other means of support.
 This section also requires gas service to be installed in a safe condition.
 Since specific requirements are not detailed in the rule, the purpose of this document is to provide guidance in determining if gas installations meet the objective of the rule.

 Propane (Liquefied Petroleum) Service to Mobile Homes

-Indiana State Department of Health Rule 410 IAC 6-6-10 requires all components of a gas supply to a mobile home be protected by proper location or other means of support.
+Indiana Department of Health Rule 410 IAC 6-6-10 requires all components of a gas supply to a mobile home to be protected by proper location or other means of support.
 This section also requires gas service to be installed in a safe condition.
 Since specific requirements are not detailed in the rule, the purpose of this document is to provide guidance in determining if liquefied petroleum (LP) gas installations meet the objective of the rule.
-These LP Gas systems must meet requirements of The Code of Federal Regulations, Parts 191 and 192 of 49 CFR, Part 3285.904 of 24 CFR, and Indiana Fuel Gas Code 675 IAC 25-3.
+These LP Gas systems must meet the requirements of The Code of Federal Regulations, Parts 191 and 192 of 49 CFR, Part 3285.904 of 24 CFR, and Indiana Fuel Gas Code 675 IAC 25-3.